polkadot-fellows/RFCs/text/0160-pub-sub-mechanism.md

 	pub keys: Vec<RelayStorageKey>,
 }

-/// API for specifying which relay chain storage data to include in storage proofs.
+/// Runtime API for specifying which relay chain storage data to include in storage proofs.
 /// Runtime API for specifying which relay chain storage data to include in storage proofs.
 /// This API allows parachains to request both top-level relay chain storage keys
 /// and child trie storage keys to be included in the relay chain state proof.